bitcoindevkit/bdk-cli/README.md

 This project provides a command line interface (cli) Bitcoin wallet library and [`REPL`](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) wallet tool based on the [bdk](https://github.com/bitcoindevkit/bdk) library.

-### REPL wallet usage examples
+### bdk-cli bin usage examples

-To get usage information for the `repl` wallet tool use the below command which returns a list of available wallet options and commands:
+To get usage information for the `bdk-cli` bin use the below command which returns a list of available wallet options and commands:

 ```shell
 cargo run